Your success is your business.

 Throughout my Fortune 500 executive career, I enjoyed many successes.
 I was promoted frequently (at one point, every year for four years), I built and grew multiple multi-million dollar businesses, and I led some of the best teams in the business.
-And I did it all by trusting my instincts, throwing myself at every challenge with massive energy and passion, and constantly pushing the boundaries of what others believed possible.
-Most importantly, I always led from a place confident vulnerability and genuine humility.
-And it worked.
+And I did it by creating the conditions that allowed me and my teams to thrive and push the boundaries of what others believed possible.
+I always led with belief, passion, enthusiasm, positivity, and massive energy.
+It was contagious.
+And I loved it.

-I shared my experiences through writing and speaking and many people related to what I had to say.
-This led me to start coaching people through their professional demons, and my early coaching days were spent working with executives and professionals going through severe stress and burnout.
-With deep coaching and often counter-intuitive action, I helped them back to highly successful lives in weeks, rather than the months or years it usually takes.
-As important as this work was, I knew I was working at the wrong end of the problem.
-Whilst helping people out of burnout was hugely rewarding, I knew burnout was preventable.
-So, I started to work on creating great leaders and organizations people want to work for.
+I shared my experiences and thoughts through writing and speaking and people responded.
+My early coaching days were spent working with executives and professionals going through severe stress and burnout.
+With coaching and counter-intuitive action, I helped people back to highly successful lives in weeks, rather than the months or years it usually takes to bounce back from burnout.
+As much as I loved the work, it frustrated the heck out of me that anyone should find themselves in an environment that caused such personal and professional devastation.
+And then I had an epiphany.
+I realized I was working at the wrong end of the problem.
+Whilst helping people out of burnout was important, I knew burnout was preventable.
+So, I started work at the other end of the situation; I started working on with leaders and organizations to create environments where people thrive, grow, and continually succeed.

 And that's how I arrived here.